yingDaWang-UNSW/FS5-Demo/README.md

 1.  install nvidia drivers and cuda toolkit (via website), confirm installation with nvidia-smi command
 2.  conda install python
-3.  pip install warp-lang pyglet trimesh Rtree gooey matplotlib
+3.  pip install warp-lang pyglet trimesh meshio Rtree gooey matplotlib

+## Known bugs

+1. the file path to your ply files cannot contain spaces, this is a limitation of a legacy voxeliser.